kimballa/ATMega809-breakout/README-PCB-Fab-Notes.txt

 * U2 is 48-pin TQFP.
 0.22mm between pins.
 Please eliminate solder dams in U2.

-* USB Connector J1 overhangs PCB edge by 0.8mm.
-Adam Tech MPN is MCR-B-S-RA-SMT-CS5A-NF-T/R; this does /not/ have flanges.
+* USB Connector J1 goes right to the PCB edge.
+Molex MPN 0473461001.
+This does /not/ have flanges hanging down, it should lay flat on surface.
 Please let me know if this is a problem.

 * I have added 3 board fiducials and 2 local fiducials for U2.
-If you do not need these I can remove them for you, please let me know.
+If these interfere with your localizing system I can remove them for you.

 * Please note slightly rounded corners for edge milling.